Sensitivity, Affine Transforms and Quantum Communication Complexity: Affine Transforms : Lower Bounds on Quantum Communication Complexity

 \subsection{Putting Them Together}

 We are now ready to prove~\cref{thm:quant:lb} and~\cref{thm:qc-eq:spl}.
 A critical component of our proof is the following stronger connection between $\DT(f)$ and $\bsens(f,0^n)$.
-Buhrman and de Wolf, in their survey~\cite{BW02}, showed that $\DT(f) \le \bsens(f) \cdot \deg(f)^2$ where the proof is attributed to Noam Nisan and Roman Smolensky.
-The same proof can be adapted (see~\cref{app:bound:dt:bs:degtwo} for details) to show the following strengthening of their result.
+Buhrman and de Wolf, in their survey~\cite{BW02}, showed the following with the proof attributed to Noam Nisan and Roman Smolensky. \begin{lemma}[\cite{BW02}] For any Boolean function $f:\zon \to \zo$, $\DT(f) \le \bsens(f) \cdot \deg(f)^2$ \end{lemma}